So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - Fresh or freezable pastries.
 Celiacs will thank you.
 The gluten-free food market is set to be worth over $6 billion by 2025, so ride that wave.

 - Nut-free treats and sauces.
 Some of the most delicious foods have come into contact with nuts.
-Make allergy sufferers happy by dedicating your online grocery to their needs.
+Make allergy sufferers happy by dedicating your online grocery to their specific product needs.

 - Familiar foods made in alternative ways.
 Stock up on chickpea pasta.
-Fill your store with all the non-dairy milks imaginable.
+Fill your store with all the non-dairy milk imaginable.

 - Free-from food on demand.
 Consider branching out into a delivery service.
 Dietary requirements can be poorly served on well-known apps.